 - 1.1.
-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - Education Act 1996 - Education Act 2002 - Equality Act 2010 - Education and Inspections Act 2006 - Health Act 2006 - Voyeurism (Offences) Act 2019 - The School Information (England) Regulations 2008 - Education (Independent School Standards) Regulations 2014 - DfE (2022) 'Behaviour and Discipline in School' - DfE (2022) 'Keeping Children Safe in Education' - DfE (2018) 'Mental health and behaviour in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2013) 'Use of reasonable force' - DfE (2022) 'Searching, screening and confiscation' - HM Government (2019) 'Reducing the Need for Restraint and Restrictive Intervention' - Ash Guidance for Schools (2022) - Police and Criminal Evidence Act 1984 (PACE) Code A and Police and Criminal Evidence Act 1984 (PACE) Code C. - 1.2.
-This policy operates in conjunction with the following policies:
+This policy has due regard to all relevant statutory legislation and guidance including, but not limited to, the following: - Education Act 1996 and 2002 revision - Equality Act 2010 - Education and Inspections Act 2006 - Health Act 2006 - Voyeurism (Offences) Act 2019 - The School Information (England) Regulations 2008 - Education (Independent School Standards) Regulations 2014 - DfE (2022) 'Behaviour and Discipline in School' - DfE (2024) 'Behaviour in Schools: Advice for Headteachers and School Staff' - DfE (2023) 'Keeping Children Safe in Education' - DfE (2018) 'Mental health and behaviour in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2013) 'Use of reasonable force' - DfE (2022) 'Searching, screening and confiscation: Advice for schools' - HM Government (2019) 'Reducing the Need for Restraint and Restrictive Intervention' - Ash Guidance for Schools (2022) - Police and Criminal Evidence Act 1984 (PACE) Code A and Police and Criminal Evidence Act 1984 (PACE) Code C. - DfE (2023) 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' - 1.2.
+This policy operates in conjunction with the following Trust policies: - Safeguarding and Child Protection Policy - Social, Emotional and Mental Health (SEMH) Policy - Suspensions and Permanent Exclusions Policy - Special Educational Needs and Disabilities (SEND) Policy - Complaints Policy and Procedure - Child-on Child Abuse Policy - Anti-Bullying Policy - 1.3.
+For faith based schools, we incorporate the Church of England guidance including; - Church of England Archbishops' Council Education Division and The National Society Valuing All God's Children (Archbishop's Council Education Division, May 2014). - Church of England Archbishops' Council Education Division and The National Society A Diocesan Board of Education for the Future (Archbishops' Council Education Division, July 2013), p.
+3. - The Church of England Education Office Statutory Inspection of Anglican and Methodist Schools Evaluation Schedule (The National Society, September 2022). - The Church of England Education Office Church of England Vision for Education: Deeply Christian, Serving the Common Good (Autumn 2016). - The Church of England Education Office The Fruit of the Spirit: A Church of England Discussion Paper on Character Education (October 2015).